Simblissity home > G.E.T.

 - Monsieur Theophile Gautier, 1840

 An in-depth discussion of the hazards and inconveniences associated with long-distance hiking and wilderness travel would fill several volumes, and would likely serve only to discourage the uninitiated and amuse the experienced.
-The following list intends to do neither, but merely to mention a few additional precautions you may (or may not) need to consider before embarking on an extended hike in this part of the country.
-As elsewhere in this Trek Planner, my purpose here is simply to present the realities of the experience so that you can decide whether or not to attempt such a hike yourself.
+The following list intends to do neither, but merely to mention a few additional precautions you may want to consider before embarking on an extended hike in this part of the country.
+As elsewhere in this Trek Planner, the purpose here is simply to present the realities of the experience so that you can decide whether or not to attempt such a hike yourself.

 Snowpack